-models of language is completely unnatural.
-Formalism imposes a distinction between form bearing elements and the functional properties of those elements that can be partially approximated in formally designed artificial languages, but has little relevance to human language.
+There are a number of consequences of even this brief outline of issues, arguments, and approach to language.
+One strong consequence is that formalism in models of language is completely unnatural.
+Formalism imposes a distinction between form-bearing elements and the functional properties of those elements that can be partially approximated in formally designed artificial languages, but has little relevance to human language.
 The relations between the dynamics of language and the functions of language are not arbitrary as formalism presupposes, and neither dynamics nor function is composed out of elemental dynamic or functional units.
-Language approximates in its constructions various unit-like bases for exploiting the power of combinatoric spaces - though the approximations need only be sufficient to be able to serve the functional distinctions required.
-But language is not constructed out of elemental bricks, neither sound bricks nor meaning bricks (Port, this issue).
+Language approximates in its constructions various unit-like bases for exploiting the power of combinatoric spaces-though the approximations need only be sufficient to be able to serve the functional distinctions required.
+But language is not constructed out of elemental bricks, neither sound bricks nor meaning bricks (Port, 2007).

 Linguistic process is a constructive process.
-The interactive power of utterances are constructed out of sub-processes that compose in a manner reminiscent of the recursive construction of functions out of a base of generating functions.
-Differences from recursive function theory include that the linguistic constructive resources are themselves the results of language- and culture-specific decompositions; those resources are themselves context dependent guides to and constraints on interpretation, not formal functions; and those resources manifest multiple kinds of functional dependencies and incompatibilities among themselves - akin to categorial grammars, but with intrinsic functional grounds - that generate grammar.
+The interactive power of utterances is constructed out of sub-processes that compose in a manner reminiscent of the recursive construction of functions out of a base of generating functions.
+Differences from recursive function theory include that the linguistic constructive resources are themselves the results of language- and culture-specific decompositions; those resources are themselves context-dependent guides to and constraints on interpretation, not formal functions; and those resources manifest multiple kinds of functional dependencies and incompatibilities among themselves-akin to categorial grammars, but with intrinsic functional grounds-that generate grammar.